DeepRank/deeprank/README.md

 We then initialize the `DataGenerator` object.
 This object (defined in `deeprank/generate/DataGenerator.py`) needs a few input parameters:

--   pdb_source: where to find the pdb to include in the dataset
--   pdb_native: where to find the corresponding native conformations
+-   variants: a selection of variant objects that make up the dataset
 -   compute_targets: list of modules used to compute the targets
 -   compute_features: list of modules used to compute the features
 -   hdf5: Name of the HDF5 file to store the data set